mrazomej/phd/src/chapter_05/section_05_multiple_gene_copy.md

 note that there is no apparent delay before reaching steady-state of the mean mRNA count after the cell divides.
-This is because the mean mRNA count for the two promoters copies state is precisely twice the expected mRNA count for the single promoter state (See XXX).
-Therefore once the mean mRNA count is halved after the cell division, it is already at the steady-state value for the single promoter case.
+This is because the mean mRNA count for the two promoters copies state is precisely twice the expected mRNA count for the single promoter state (See [Sec.
+5.1](#sec:ch5_sec03)).
+Therefore, once the mean mRNA count is halved after the cell division, it is already at the steady-state value for the single promoter case.
 On the other hand, given that the degradation rate determines the relaxation time to steady-state, the mean protein count does not reach its corresponding steady-state value for either promoter copy number state.
 Interestingly once a couple of cell cycles have passed, the first moment has a repetitive trajectory over cell cycles.
 We have observed this experimentally by tracking cells as they grow under the microscope.
-Comparing cells at the beginning of the cell cycle with the daughter cells that appear after cell division showed that on average, all cells have the same amount of protein at the start of the cell cycle (See Fig. 18 of [@Phillips2019]), suggesting that this dynamical steady state takes place *in vivo*.
+Comparing cells at the beginning of the cell cycle with the daughter cells that appear after cell division showed that, on average, all cells have the same amount of protein at the start of the cell cycle (See Fig. 18 of [@Phillips2019]), suggesting that this dynamical steady state takes place *in vivo*.

 ![**First and second moment dynamics over the cell cycle.** Mean $\pm$ standard deviation mRNA (upper panel) and mean $\pm$ standard deviation protein copy